 High Med.
-Low 1 Fulfill the community vision for the City Center, the Regional Growth Center, and light rail service through Lynnwood.
-0 2 Ensure financial stability and economic success.
-0 3 Nurture operational & organizational excellence.
-0
+Low l 1 Fulfill the community vision for the City Center, the Regional Growth Center, \supset l • and light rail service through Lynnwood. l 2 Ensure financial stability and economic success.
+0 Ì 3 Nurture operational & organizational excellence. \bigcirc l

-4 Be a safe community $\circ$ 5 Be a diverse, welcoming, equitable, and livable city.
+4 Be a safe community \circ 6 Be a diverse, welcoming, equitable, and livable city.
 0 6 Pursue & maintain collaborative relationships and partnerships.
 0

 Community Health & Safety High Med.
-Low The City of Lynnwood will be a regional model for a sustainable, vibrant community with engaged citizens and an accountable government.
-To be a welcoming city that builds a healthy and sustainable environment. $\bigcirc$ To encourage a broad business base in sector, size and related employment, and promote high quality development. $\cup$ To invest in preserving and expanding parks, recreation, and community programs. $\bigcirc$ To be a cohesive community that respects all citizens.
-0 To invest in efficient, integrated, local and regional transportation systems.
-0 To ensure a safe environment through rigorous criminal and property law enforcement.
-To be a city that is responsive to the wants and needs of our citizens. $\circ$
+Low The City of Lynnwood will be a regional model for a sustainable, vibrant community with engaged citizens and an accountable government. \circ To be a welcoming city that builds a healthy and sustainable environment. \circ To encourage a broad business base in sector, size and related employment, and promote high quality development. \circ To invest in preserving and expanding parks, recreation, and community programs. \bigcirc To be a cohesive community that respects all citizens. \circ To invest in efficient, integrated, local and regional transportation systems. \bigcirc To ensure a safe environment through rigorous criminal and property law enforcement.
+To be a city that is responsive to the wants and needs of our citizens.

 Community Health & Safety Yes No ~

 Mandatory?
 0

 Viable alternatives for service delivery?
+0